Overview

 3

-In the course, students will look at key leadership concepts and apply them to the outdoor setting.
-Students will be introduced to the benefits and rationale for outdoor leadership, and participate in outdoor activities unique to the Bow Valley Corridor.
+This course introduces the benefits of, and rationale for, outdoor leadership.
+Students will learn key leadership concepts and apply them to the outdoor setting.
+In addition, they'll participate in outdoor activities unique to the Bow Valley Corridor and/or their own practicum location.

 1.5